 This school has been wonderful for my son.
 He struggled with us moving often and ADHD.
 I originally placed him in a Charter School and was very disappointed.
 I had heard negative things about 4 Peaks and was very pleasantly surprised.
 My son was challenged given extra work when needed and most of all given his self esteem back.
 As a child with ADHD his self-perception was that he was just a bad kid.
 Teachers and administration worked with me to help develop a plan to regain his confidence.
 He is not on Honor Roll and receiving citizenship awards due to teachers who took the extra time to work with him.
 The new principal is great and very involved.
 The teachers take the time to serve the kids needs.
 The PTO sponsored homework lab is an amazing resource.
 Those who take their kids over the hill to Scottsdale are truly missing out on the individual service provided in a smaller school.

 Four Peaks Elementary School is a public elementary school in Fountain Hills.
 The principal of Four Peaks Elementary School is Mrs. Rebecca Romans.
-276 students attend Four Peaks Elementary School and identify mostly as American Indian/Alaskan Native; White, non-Hispanic; and Hispanic.
-0.6% of the Four Peaks Elementary School students are "limited in English proficiency."
-17% of the 276 students here get reduced lunch prices.
-The ratio of students to teachers at Four Peaks Elementary School is 16:1.
+274 children attend Four Peaks Elementary School and are mostly American Indian/Alaskan Native; White, non-Hispanic; and Hispanic.
+0.6% of the Four Peaks Elementary School students have "limited English proficiency."
+26% of the 274 students here have subsidized lunches.
+The student to teacher ratio at Four Peaks Elementary School is 16:1.
 McDowell Mountain Elementary School is one of the nearest elementary schools.

 - Computer arts